CatScanners/find-my-kitten/docs/Quick Start/Quick start.md

 ### Requirements
 - A Windows or a Linux computer, preferably with GPU since the simulation is quite a heavy software.
 - If you are already using a Nvidia Jetson -computer, please refer to the [Nvidia Jetson initialization](#jetson-initialization).
-- Basic knowledge on ROS.
-Please refer to our [ROS guide](https://catscanners.github.io/find-my-kitten/Jetsons%20&%20Pixhawk/ROS2%20Compiled%20Guide.html).
+- Basic knowledge on ROS2.
+Please refer to our [ROS2 guide](https://catscanners.github.io/find-my-kitten/Jetsons%20&%20Pixhawk/ROS2%20Compiled%20Guide.html).

 ### Setup toolchain